veorq/blueflower/README.md

 * a password, which will be needed to run blueflower

-This will create a file `yourfile.hashes` in the same directory as `yourfile`, to give as a second argument to blueflower.
+This will create a file `yourfile.hashes` in the same directory as `yourfile`, to give as an argument to blueflower.

 ### Format